 Coordinate with DCF and disseminate to the community through electronic means, information on child care licensing standards, background screening procedures (to include disqualifying offenses), health and safety standards for SR providers and the results of child care monitoring and inspection reports.

-INSERT LLA is not required to conduct a follow up inspection if the noncompliance for a SR Health and Safety requirement is outside of the required annual SR Health and Safety inspection.
-However, INSERT LLA shall notify the local ELC of the infraction.
+PCLB is not required to conduct a follow up inspection if the noncompliance for a SR Health and Safety requirement is outside of the required annual SR Health and Safety inspection.
+However, PCLB shall notify the local ELC of the infraction.

 OEL shall:

-Maintain a link on the OEL website to the website, the local early learning coalition website and the DCF website.
+Maintain a link on the OEL website to the PCLB website, the local early learning coalition website and the DCF website.

-Coordinate with and include and the ELC to develop communication policies and procedures to be used by the and the ELC for notifications regarding SR providers and inspections.
+Coordinate with and include PCLB and the ELC to develop communication policies and procedures to be used by the PCLB and the ELC for notifications regarding SR providers and inspections.

-Provide notification to regarding new and/or terminated SR providers and the need for pre-contractual inspections to be conducted.
+Provide notification to PCLB regarding new and/or terminated SR providers and the need for pre-contractual inspections to be conducted.

-Include in the notification and review of documents relating to rulemaking, policy, operational changes, and materials relating to SR Program regulations.
+Include PCLB in the notification and review of documents relating to rulemaking, policy, operational changes, and materials relating to SR Program regulations.

-Coordinate the provision of public awareness and educational materials regarding the SR program and health and safety standards for distribution within local areas.
+Coordinate the provision of public awareness and educational materials regarding the SR program and health and safety standards for distribution within PCLB local areas.

-Ensure the staff of OEL and the staff of the ELC utilize the inspection reports to verify SR providers’ compliance with requirements of s1002.88 (1) (c), F.S.
+Ensure the staff of OEL and the staff of the ELC utilize the PCLB inspection reports to verify SR providers’ compliance with requirements of s1002.88 (1) (c), F.S.

-and OEL will share responsibilities for:
+PCLB and OEL will share responsibilities for:

-Coordinating the and the ELC’s monitoring activities of child care providers to prevent duplication of effort.
+Coordinating the PCLB and the ELC’s monitoring activities of child care providers to prevent duplication of effort.

-will monitor for all health and safety related issues pursuant to s.
+PCLB will monitor for all health and safety related issues pursuant to s.
 1002.88(1)(c), F.S. and Rule 6M-4.620, F.A.C.

 OEL and the ELC will monitor contractual compliance pursuant to ss.
 1002.82(2) (m) and 1002.84(15), F.S.